JanBeran8/T5X_translations/README.md

 #### This repository contains a failed attempt to run inference on an already trained T5X model with the "wmt_t2t_translate" TensorFlow dataset, based on which I used the older T5 with HuggingFace's procedure.

+### T5X Startup Errors:
+- incomplete documentation
+- missing module - ``` t5x.infer_unfragmented ``` which is used to start inference, it was deleted from the repository

 </br>

 ## Postup: